stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### WGS

 Whole genome sequencing (WGS) is the process by which the genome sequence of an organism is determined.
 WGS typically involves sequencing, assembly, and annotation, and is not a trivial undertaking.
-Sequencing of an additional individual from an already-sequenced species is typically a much easier undertaking.
+Sequencing of an additional individual's genome from an already-sequenced species is typically a much more straightforward undertaking.